pk-codebox-evo/webmaker-suite/README.md

 ## running the suite

 `node run` will run all apps in the webmaker suite.
-It can take three runtime options:
+It can take four runtime options:

 1. --noes
+2. --cleares
-2. --nomongo
+3. --nomongo
-3. --exclude=[comma separated list of names]
+4. --exclude=[comma separated list of names]

+The `--cleares` flag will clear the elasticsearch index for makes, so webmaker will have no knowledge of any published makes, without wiping the MongoDB with actual make data.
+To wipe the MongoDB, simply delete the `./mongo` directory (`rm -rf mongo` will do the trick).

 The `--exclude` flag takes a comma separated list of app names that should not be started up.
 If you wish to test only the MakeAPI, for instance, you could issue `node run --exclude=goggles,thimble,popcorn,login,webmaker.org,htmlsanitizer.org`.
 Note that, for convenience, app names that are of the form "xyz.webmaker.org" can be excluded using only the "xyz" part of the name.